-Once a candidate has been appointed, the Personnel Officer will ensure all preemployment checks are completed.
-A check list will be evidenced alongside all of the supporting documentation and signed off by the Chief Operating Officer/Vice Principal.
+Once a candidate has been appointed, the Personnel Officer will ensure all pre-employment checks are completed.
+A check list will be evidenced alongside all of the supporting documentation and signed off by the Chief Operating Officer and Vice Principal.

-An offer letter and contract will be generated from the EBS system using the approved standard document and issued promptly by the Personnel Officer on the authority of the Chief Operating Officer/Vice Principal or Head of Finance and Personnel.
+An offer letter and contract will be generated from the EBS system using the approved standard document and issued promptly by the Personnel Officer on the authority of the Chief Operating Officer and Vice Principal.

-The Personnel Officer will set up the staff efile.
+The Personnel Officer will set up the staff e-file.

-When the employee starts work they are met in reception by the Personnel Officer who conducts a brief HR induction, issues their ID badge, sets log in for key systems, gives out any equipment (recorded on EBS inventory) and makes staff aware of essential H&S information and safeguarding policy.
+When the employee starts work, they are met in reception by the Personnel Officer who conducts a brief HR induction, issues their ID badge, sets log in for key systems, gives out any equipment (recorded on EBS inventory) and makes staff aware of essential H&S information and safeguarding policy.